Telecommunications in Timor-Leste: Telephones

-Following Indonesia's withdrawal from East Timor in 1999, the telecommunications infrastructure was destroyed in the ensuing violence, and Telkom Indonesia ceased to provide services.
+Following Indonesia's withdrawal from Timor-Leste in 1999, the telecommunications infrastructure was destroyed in the ensuing violence, and Telkom Indonesia ceased to provide services.
 A new country code (670) was allocated to East Timor by the International Telecommunication Union, but international access often remained severely limited.

 The calling code 670 was previously used by the Northern Marianas (the Northern Marianas, as part of the North American Numbering Plan, now uses the country code 1 and the area code 670).

-Telephone calls are also often extremely expensive: for example, Telstra in Australia raised the cost of calls to East Timor to A$3.00 a minute from 97 cents in 2003.
+Telephone calls are also often extremely expensive: for example, Telstra in Australia raised the cost of calls to Timor-Leste to A$3.00 a minute from 97 cents in 2003.
 In the UK, BT's standard rate is over £2 a minute.